Pechoin: Continuation of the old brand

 In 1949, the People's Republic of China was established and Gu Zhimin chose to stay in Shanghai under the Communist rule.
 The company later provided its products to the People's Volunteer Army who fought in the Korean war.

 In 1956, Pechoin's parent company underwent the socialist transformation and became a state-private jointly owned enterprise (公私合营).
-In the same year, Gu Zhimin passed away due to heart attack; his wife Luo Weizhen (罗伟贞) and his son Gu Jiongwei (顾炯为) took charge of the company.
+In the same year, Gu Zhimin died due to heart attack; his wife Luo Weizhen (罗伟贞) and his son Gu Jiongwei (顾炯为) took charge of the company.
 Pechoin's annual revenue soon approached 10 million RMB.
 In 1962, the company was renamed as the Shanghai Second Daily Chemical Factory (上海日用化学二厂).

 In the 1960s and the 1970s, the company was impacted by the Chinese Cultural Revolution, when many key figures of the company were persecuted.
 During the early phase of the Reform and Opening of China, however, Pechoin regained its productivity and was able to manufacture some 40 million units of skincare products per year in the 1980s.

 Restructuring and rapid growth

 In the early 1990s, Pechoin suffered poor market performance due to the influx of foreign high-end cosmetic products, and as a result its parent company declared bankruptcy.
 The brand Pechoin was subsequently acquired by a businessman from Hong Kong with 500,000 RMB.

 In 2000, Pechoin restructured into a private company, the Shanghai Pehchaolin Daily Chemical Co Ltd. The company then entered a period of rapid growth and the brand Pechoin was revived.
 In 2007-08, Pechoin as a brand won the title of Well-known Trademark in China (中国驰名商标).
 In 2013, Pechoin's products were sent as Chinese "national gifts (国礼)" to national leaders in Africa by China's first lady Peng Liyuan.

 From 2013 to 2015, Pechoin saw a 56% annual growth rate and from 2015 to 2017, a 19% annual growth rate.
 In 2016, the annual revenue of Pechoin reached 13.8 billion RMB, with its market share in mainland China ranking 4th, after foreign brands such as L'Oreal and Olay.
-In 2019, the estimated annual sales of Pechoin reached 17.7 billion RMB (2.26 billion euros), further expanding its market share.
-In 2020, Pechoin formed an strategic partnership the Merck Group based in Germany.
+In 2019, the estimated annual sales of Pechoin reached 17.7 billion RMB (2.26 billion euros), further expanding its market share to 7.3%, second only to L'Oréal.
+In 2020, Pechoin formed a strategic partnership with the Merck Group based in Germany.